pythoninmind/python-beginner-projects/README.md

 Here you can find my python beginner projects.
+Have fun!